Operation Black Buck – Claims and Counterclaims

 Vulcan to the Sky

 Argentina’s Tactical Aircraft Employment in the Falkland Islands War, Gabriel Green USAF

 The Falklands War Understanding the Power of Context in Shaping Argentine Strategic Decisions

 Radar Malvinas (a great site with lots of information)

 Zona Militar (an Argentine military forum that is serious about historical analysis, not at all jingoistic and a fantastic resource, including many posts where veterans from both sides discuss the conflict.
-Where I have quoted from this site it is done so from a difficult position, I don’t speak Spanish, but would recommend readers go there and have a look, there are many excellent contributors and I would like to say thank you to a number of selected forum members whose comments helped me a great deal in researching some of the specific points in this series).
+There are many excellent contributors and I would like to say thank you to a number of selected forum members whose comments helped me a great deal in researching some of the specific points in this series of articles).
 I really cannot thank them enough.

-PPRUNE, ARRSE, Fighter Control and Military Photos discussion forums, as with Zona Militar, an invaluable reference for anyone interested in the subject.
+PPRUNE, Fighter Control and Military Photos discussion forums, as with Zona Militar, are an invaluable reference for anyone interested in the subject.

 Images; many of the images in these posts seem to float around the internet on forums and image sharing sites so it is difficult to properly attribute.
 I am normally quite picky about image grabbing from sources where ownership is uncertain but because I think this is a pretty important subject I have lowered the normal threshold.
 Please accept my thanks in advance to the photographers and if you are the original owner please let me know if you want it removed or properly attributed.